-The product of more than 10 years of organizing and collecting materials, the African American Historical Serials Collection is a complete, centralized and accessible resource of formerly fragmentary, widely-dispersed and endangered materials — titles were collected from 75 institutions, including small institutions that had not previously participated in preservation projects.
+The product of more than ten years of organizing and collecting materials, the African American Historical Serials Collection is a complete, centralized and accessible resource of formerly fragmentary, widely-dispersed and endangered materials — titles were collected from seventy-five institutions, including small institutions that had not previously participated in preservation projects.

 Now compiled and accessible to researchers in one digital collection, this unique resource documents the history of African American life and religious organizations from materials published between 1829 and 1922.

 Atla products and partner products are made available on the EBSCOhost research interface by subscribing libraries and are not available directly through the Atla website.

 * More than 170 unique titles related to African American life and culture

 * Approximately 60,000 pages of searchable primary source content

 Reports and annuals from African American religious organizations and social service agencies, as well as African American periodicals